Secure Web Console Access (HTTP/S)

 keystoreFile="C:\ProgramData\MailArchiva\ROOT\conf\mailarchivacerts" keystorePass="changeit" ciphers="TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256,TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA,TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA384,TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA,TLS_RSA_WITH_AES_128_CBC_SHA256,TLS_RSA_WITH_AES_128_CBC_SHA,TLS_RSA_WITH_AES_256_CBC_SHA256,TLS_RSA_WITH_AES_256_CBC_SHA" sslProtocol="TLS" compression="on" compressionMinSize="2048" noCompressionUserAgents="gozilla, traviata" maxThreads="500" minSpareThreads="25" acceptCount="500" connectionTimeout="1800000" URIEncoding="UTF-8" protocol="org.apache.coyote.http11.Http11NioProtocol" disableUploadTimeout="true" compressableMimeType="text/html,text/xml,text/plain,text/javascript,application/javascript,application/json"/>

-c) If it is desirable for traffic on port 80 to be automatically redirected to port 443, edit a file called web.xml in C:\ProgramData\MailArchiva\Tomcat\conf\web.xml (Windows) or /var/opt/mailarchiva/tomcat/conf/web.xml (Linux).
+d) If desired, to automatically redirect traffic from port 80 to 443, edit a file called web.xml in C:\ProgramData\MailArchiva\Tomcat\conf\web.xml (Windows) or /var/opt/mailarchiva/tomcat/conf/web.xml (Linux).

 Add the following lines just before the closing </web-app> tag: